Interactive ontology debugging: two query strategies for efficient fault localization: Introduction

-We compare our entropy-based method with a greedy approach that selects those queries which try to cut the number of diagnoses in half.
-The evaluation is performed using generated examples as well as real-world ontologies presented in Table~\ref{tab:motivation}.
-In the first case we alter a consistent and coherent ontology with additional axioms to generate such conflicts that result in a predefined number of diagnoses of required length.
-A faulty ontology is then analyzed by the debugging algorithm using entropy, greedy and ``random'' strategies, where the latter selects queries to be asked completely randomly.
-Evaluation results show that on average the suggested entropy-based approach is almost $50\%$ better than the greedy one.
-In the second evaluation scenario we analyzed the performance of entropy-based and greedy strategies on real-world ontologies given different input settings.
-In particular, we simulated different strategies for a user to assign prior probabilities as well as the quality of these probabilities that might occur in practice.
-The obtained results show that the entropy method outperformed the greedy heuristic in most of the cases.
-In some situations the entropy-based approach achieved twice as good average performance compared to the greedy one.
-Moreover, the evaluation on the real-world ontologies showed that the entropy-based query selection is robust to the actual values of prior fault probabilities as well as differences between them.
-It is only important whether the specified priors favor the target diagnosis or not.
+In the first evaluation scenario we compare the performance of both methods in terms of the number of queries needed to identify the target diagnosis.
+The evaluation is performed using generated examples as well as real-world ontologies presented in Tables~\ref{tab:motivation} and~\ref{tab:bigstats}.
+In the first case we alter a consistent and coherent ontology with additional axioms to generate conflicts that result in a predefined number of diagnoses of a required length.
+Each faulty ontology is then analyzed by the debugging algorithm using entropy, greedy and ``random'' strategies, where the latter selects queries at random.
+The evaluation results show that in some cases the entropy-based approach is almost $60\%$ better than the greedy one whereas both approaches clearly outperformed the random strategy.